maximemeri/GestformTest/README.md

 - GestformLibrary containing the class implementing the gestform algorithm.
 - GestformTest containing the unit tests of the library.
 - GestformApp containing the code of the graphic interface, written using the wpf technology.

+The executables for windows x86 and x64 are present in the release section of the Git.